Daniel-KM/BeamMeUpToInternetArchive/README.md

 --------------------

 Passing the data to these third parties is easier said than done.
-Below is a synopsis of the technical components that Pop-up Radio has used to do so.
+Below is a synopsis of the technical components that Pop Up Archive has used to do so.

 ### cURL
 Both plugins are, at their core, cURL scripts. cURL is an open-source